 Happy New Year!

-The Sitti International Advisory Board will work closely with our executive team to keep track of the big picture and mission of Sitti, while addressing areas of concern and providing strategic insight towards the growth and development of our social enterprise locally and globally.
-Our advisory board members bring a unique and diverse set of backgrounds and expertise in business development, corporate governance and finance, corporate and brand strategy, conscious capitalism, executive leadership, innovation and entrepreneurship, marketing and communications, regional policy, risk management and strategic partnerships.
+The Sitti International Advisory Board works closely with our executive team to keep track of the big picture and mission of Sitti, while providing strategic insight towards the growth and development of our social enterprise.
+Our 2022-2024 IAB members bring a unique and diverse set of backgrounds and expertise in business development, brand strategy, corporate governance, organization design, financial management, impact measurement and management, innovation and social entrepreneurship, community development, international development, stakeholder engagement and materiality, strategic partnerships and systems-change thinking.

-Samer Abdelnour - Lecturer in Prosperity, Innovation and Entrepreneurship at the Institute for Global Prosperity, University College London; focuses on social enterprise and humanitarian technology interventions in the contexts of Sudan and Southern Sudan.
-He also served on the board of advisors of the Restart Network, a Rotterdam-based social enterprise providing coding training to refugees, and Al-Shabaka: The Palestinian Policy Network, a think tank he co-founded.
+Samer Abdelnour - Samer is a Senior Lecturer at the University of Edinburgh Business School and former Lecturer at the UCL Institute for Global Prosperity, University College London (UCL).
+His research, broadly speaking, examines social enterprise interventions in complex institutional settings; most of his field research has taken place in Sudan and Southern Sudan.
+Samer has served on the board of advisors of the Restart Network, a Rotterdam-based social enterprise providing coding training to refugees, and Al-Shabaka: The Palestinian Policy Network, a think tank he co-founded.
+Prior to joining UCL he was an Assistant Professor of Social Enterprise at the Rotterdam School of Management.